llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/modernize/modernize-replace-memcpy-with-stdcopy.rst

-.. title:: clang-tidy - modernize-replace-memcpy-by-stdcopy
+.. title:: clang-tidy - modernize-replace-memcpy-with-stdcopy

-modernize-replace-memcpy-by-stdcopy
+modernize-replace-memcpy-with-stdcopy
 ===================================

-Replaces all occurrences of the C ``memcpy`` function by ``std::copy``
+Replaces all occurrences of the C ``memcpy`` function with ``std::copy``

 Example: